Brokers With Market Execution

 #3 - Axofa

-"Axofa could be a good option for clients looking for social trading features alongside the MT5 platform, and are willing to trade with an offshore brand."
+"Axofa could be a good option for clients looking for social trading features alongside the MT5 platform.
+The low entry requirements and ECN spreads are particularly promising, but the lack of transparency and respected regulatory oversight raises security concerns."

 - DayTrading Review Team